 What are the cabins like?

 All cabins have indoor plumbing with toilets, showers and sinks.
 Campers and staff sleep on bunk beds (all top bunks have bed rails).
 Storage units (cubbies) are provided in every cabin for campers to store their belongings.
 Campers participate in keeping their bunks clean each day, and camp’s housekeeping staff clean and sterilize all of the bathrooms daily.
+Watch this video for a camper tour of some of our bunks!

 Does my child need to be immunized?